 - meet the Institute for Engineering and Technology’s code of practice (for electric batteries only).

-Loans are administered by Energy Saving Trust.
+Grants and loans are administered by Energy Saving Trust.
 Successful loans are subject to an administrative fee of 1.5%, up to a maximum of £150.
-Work must not commence before a loan offer has been made.
+There is no administrative fee for grant only applications.
+Work must not commence before a funding offer has been made.
 For certain improvements, you will need to use a certified installer.